 - The lawyers reported learning a great deal from the experience too, and said that it felt great getting legal services to people who had limited options available.

-In 2017, we’ve been able to expand the Clinic to the Northwest and rural Eastern areas with more support from the Law Foundation.
+Since 2017, we’ve been able to expand the Clinic to the Northwest and rural Eastern areas and in Spring 2019, this expansion will extend into rural Western Ontario — all thanks to support from The Law Foundation of Ontario.